opentext-idol/idol-rich-media-tutorials/tutorials/appendix/Media_tips.md

 ![m3u8.png](./figs/m3u8.png)

-> While IDOL Media Server's Video ingest engine does support `https` on Windows, *it does not on Linux*.
+> NOTE: While IDOL Media Server's Video ingest engine does support `https` on Windows, *it does not on Linux*.
 Luckily, you can often change the URL protocol to `http` and it will still work, *e.g.* <https://live-hls-web-aje.getaj.net/AJE/03.m3u8> seen in the above screenshot can be safely changed to <http://live-hls-web-aje.getaj.net/AJE/03.m3u8>, as listed in the table below.

 The following streams were working at time of writing.